 That was it.
 The papers weren’t the work of children.
 They’d been written by cats.
 Elizabethan cats.

 And the code was the cats’ attempt to use the English alphabet to reproduce the sounds that they could make and therefore hear.
-My neighbour may have suspected this herself, but there was no way she would admit to it now she was, in her own estimate, “not yet so doolally”.
+I think my neighbour also knew this, but there was no way she would admit to it now she was old but “not yet so doolally”.

 Incredible?
 Maybe.
 Improbable?
 Yes.
-But, given the level of literacy achieved by some Elizabethans, not entirely impossible.
-And as late as 1809 William Bingley (quoted in Keith Thomas’s Man and the Natural World) noted that cats were “susceptible of considerable educational attainments”.
+But, given the level of literacy achieved by some Elizabethans, not impossible.
+As late as 1809 William Bingley (quoted in Keith Thomas’s Man and the Natural World) noted that cats were “susceptible of considerable educational attainments”.

 I rushed home, and began transcribing the papers.
 Very secretly, I might add, because I often have to sound out whole lines, and I do produce strange noises.